 Here at FYA, we appreciate all that is scientific and fair.
 Which is why, against our better judgment, we bring you the Freddie Prinze, Jr. Overtime Deathmatch: Say Anything (13) vs. The Outsiders (5).
 Why is this happening?
 Lord knows, really.
 For some reason 50% of you seem to think that Say Anything deserves to remain in this tournament, and now we are at an impasse.
 There is only one way to solve this:

 violent, bloodthirsty battle royale calm and reasoned argument.

 Normally, we’d have one person argue for each side, but given the hasty assembly of this post and the overwhelming preference at FYA HQ for Movies That Are Not Say Anything, things got a little messy this time around.
-Posh is the
+Sarah is the

 sole primary champion of Say Anything, whereas Jenny was the most eloquent when expressing the good points of The Outsiders and not just slamming Lloyd Dobbler.
 The rest of us have filled in arguments where necessary, and I even tried to defend Say Anything in places for the sake of science.
 (It… didn’t go well.)

 And now, without further ado: the deathmatch shall begin.